Today, Daxue-Consulting will analyze the Luxury Gifting Market in China.

 Unveil the Special Consuming Behavior of Luxury Gift

 Due to the global recession, China has been affected by this great financial crisis.
-According to the National Bureau of Statistic analysis in China, from 2008 to 2012, Chinese macro-economic growth experienced an up-and-down fluctuation around the 2011 average GDP growth of +9.3%.
+According to the National Bureau of Statistics analysis in China, from 2008 to 2012, Chinese macro-economic growth experienced an up-and-down fluctuation around the 2011 average GDP growth of +9.3%.
 The lowest quarterly figure that was recently published is +7.4% in Q3, 2012.
-At the same time, manufacturing industry and investments in CAPEX faced an unprecedented deceleration.
+At the same time, the manufacturing industry and investments in CAPEX faced an unprecedented deceleration.

 Last spring, new leaders were appointed in Beijing.
 The new team showed a firm determination to tackle corruption.
 As a result, it is apparent that dinners and gifts – which used to be offered with luxury goods – are going to be targeted and regulated more and more with strict standards.